 You are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.
-If the funding source(s) had no such involvement, it is recommended to state this.
+If the funding source(s) had no such involvement then this should be stated.